GitCheckUp/AlgorithmsRevisited/README.md

 # AlgorithmsRevisited

-Revisited demo application for GitCheckUp project
+This demo project is to represent common errors and poor practices of students using GitHub.